#270 5 Things You Can Learn About a Toddler with a Wind Up Toy

 - And on and on and on…

 Because of how versatile wind up toys are, I own enough to fill a couple of buckets!
 Anytime I post about my love for a specific toy, my inbox is flooded with questions asking “Where can I buy that?”
 My favorite places to purchase wind up toys are the same places I buy other toys – Target, Toys R Us, Walmart, and drug stores like Walgreens, especially during holidays (like Halloween, Easter, and Christmas) since wind up toys are popular seasonal promotional items.
-Links from Amazon are included here for your convenience if you don’t have access to retailers near you:
+Links from Amazon are included here for your convenience.

 Beyond assessment, we can also use wind up toys to begin to treat a child’s delays.
 For some ideas for how to use wind up toys in therapy, check out this post with several of my Therapy Tips of the Week videos.
 Scroll down to #3 for ideas for wind up toys.

 For specific instructions for how to use wind up toys and other familiar toys to address joint attention, early turn-taking, communicative intent, and all of the other social skills, you can get fantastic information in my book Teach Me To Play WITH You.

 Hopefully, between the show and this post, I’ve given you some reasons to go out and get yourself at least a couple of different wind-up toys to use with toddlers.
 I promise it’s money well-spent!

 There are so many things to target with a FUN animal wind up toys!
 I work on all kinds of animal sounds – especially with the dog – panting like a puppy, barking like a dog, growling, whining – and then of course the words “dog” and “puppy,” extremely important words for little ones who love animals!

 Another popular one… I work on teaching a kid to imitate body movements with this one – like waving your arms which we can shape into waving bye bye!